Alexandra Kasser

-Alexandra Veronica Mochary Kasser (born May 4, 1967) is an American politician, attorney and advocate who served as a member of the Connecticut State Senate for the 36th district from 2019 to 2021.
+Alexandra Veronica Kasser Mochary (born May 4, 1967) is an American politician, attorney and advocate who served as a member of the Connecticut State Senate for the 36th district from 2019 to 2021.
 Connecticut's 36th district covers Greenwich and parts of Stamford and New Canaan.
 She is a member of the Democratic Party and was the first Democrat to be elected to this seat since 1933.